Roads Less Traveled San Diego view from our RV

 We discovered that California

-law allows vehicles to park in one
+law allows vehicles to park in

-spot on public streets for up to
+one spot on public streets for

-shoreline with all the other RVs
+to the shoreline with all the

-on San Diego's Shelter Island.
+other RVs on San Diego's

-Parked just steps from the
+steps from the harbor, we had

-war planes and gatherings of all kinds in the shoreside city park, all laid
+ships, cruise ships, war planes and gatherings of all kinds in the

-out across the backdrop of the San Diego skyline, right outside our front
+shoreside city park, all laid out across the backdrop of the San Diego

-door.
-As one neighbor in an RV near us said, "This is Paradise."
+skyline, right outside our front door.
+As one neighbor in an RV near us

-Shelter Island is a manmade island created from dredged sand in the
+Shelter Island is a manmade island created from dredged sand in the harbor.
+Years ago the people of San Diego wanted this

-harbor.
-Years ago the people of San Diego wanted this island to become a recreation area for everyone, and today it is a bustling
+island to become a recreation area for everyone, and today it is a bustling boat-oriented community framed by a glorious grassy

-boat-oriented community framed by a glorious grassy park.
+park.
 There is a playground, fishing pier and boat launch on the waterfront.
+Yacht brokers, chandleries, boat yards, swank

-Yacht brokers, chandleries, boat yards, swank restaurants, an outdoor music venue and cute bistros line the streets.
-The boats
+restaurants, an outdoor music venue and cute bistros line the streets.
+The boats bob at anchor almost within arm's reach, and the

-bob at anchor almost within arm's reach, and the RVs line up along the shore.
-Both the boats and RVs must keeping changing
+RVs line up along the shore.
+Both the boats and RVs must keeping changing anchorages and parking spots if they wish to stay

-anchorages and parking spots if they wish to stay more than three days.
-As we moved around the island, swapping places with our
+more than three days.
+As we moved around the island, swapping places with our neighbors, I took to calling this dance of the RV

-neighbors, I took to calling this dance of the RV fulltimers and boating liveaboards the "San Diego Shuffle."
+fulltimers and boating liveaboards the "San Diego Shuffle."

 The park is defined by the pretty walking paths that wander along the